CalmyJane/MidiHero/README.md

 * **Pitch Up** - Pitch bends up all notes by 1..12 semitones
 * **Aftertouch** - Sends aftertouch (velocity) messages to modify current notes.
 With a synth like the Arturia MicroFreak, you can control anything through the modulation matrix - let your creativity flow!

-You can change modes by pressing `D-pad left/right`.
+You can change mode for your current preset by pressing `Start`.

 ### Guitar Tuning
 Wanna tweak your presets?
 No problem, dude!
 Select a preset, then press and hold the `notes` you want to change.
 Adjust the pitch with `Shift + trigger up/down` for a semitone up or down.
 Transpose an entire preset by holding all notes and pressing `Shift + trigger up/down`.
 Just remember, custom presets won't be saved when you restart the guitar - they'll go back to default.
 But hey, it's a great way to reset if things get to funky!

+### Note Modes
+Each note can have different modes:
+* **Single Tone**
+* **Power chord**
+* **Major chord**
+* **Minor chord**
+Hold the notes you want to change, hold Select and press Start to cycle through their modes.

 ### MIDI Channel Selection
 By default, your guitar sends notes on MIDI channel 1.
 We recommend setting your synth to accept all MIDI notes - check the settings!
 But if you need a specific channel, press the `D-pad` down and use the `up/down trigger` to change the channel.
 The active channel is shown in binary with flashing LEDs, from Channel 1 (1000) to Channel 15 (1111), and Channel 16 (0000).
-Rock on!
+The channel is stored when device is powered off.

+### Saving Presets
+You can save Tremolo mode and range, as well as selected notes and note modes to one of the 16 preset slots.
+Press d-pad middle button, hold the first 4 buttons (green, red, yellow, blue) to input a binary number, release the d-pad middle button to save.
+Be careful there is immediate overwrite.
+Slots 1-4 are blocked and cannot be overwritten.
 ## Schematics

 ![Schematic of the arduino and its IOs ](pictures/Schematic.png)